Visualising CTR with Python and Linear Regression

 In this blog post, I will show you how to create a CTR curve using Python.
 I will use data from Google Search Console, which provides the most reliable CTR and average. position for each query.

-CTR, short for Click-Through Rate, is a metric that measures the percentage of people who click on your website’s search results.
+For these few people who don't know what CTR - It's short for Click-Through Rate, which is a metric that measures the percentage of people who click on your website’s search results.
 CTR is calculated as follows clicks ÷ impressions = CTR

 Step-by-step guide on how to create a CTR curve with Python with data from Google Search Console